Famous Irish outlaws, highwaymen, cowboys, pirates, and gangsters have broken and evaded the law throughout America and the Wild West for centuries.

 Whether down under in Australia or hustling in the American Wild West, Irish outlaws have found themselves up there among the most infamous cowboys, highwaymen, and gangsters in the world.

-The Irish have a history of rebellion and renegade behavior.
+From famous Irish pirate queens to famous Irish mafia in Hell's Kitchen in New York, the Irish have quite a history of rebellion and renegade behavior.
 Here are the ten most famous Irish men -- and one woman -- who lived outside the law.

 Real name William McCarty, Billy the Kid has become one of the legendary figures of the Wild West.
 His mother was an Irish immigrant who grew up in Ireland and raised her son in a New York slum before he headed out west.

 Iconic figure of Australian legend, son of Tipperary emigrants who has come to symbolize the rebellious Australian spirit.

 Imprisoned for racketeering in 2011, he was on the run from the FBI for over 14 years.
 A Boston mafia kingpin who is reputed to have killed or ordered the killings of up to 50 people.

 The Pirate Queen Grace O'Malley

 Grace O'Malley, famous Irish sea pirate of the 16th century.
 Her fame became so great that Queen Elizabeth I summoned her to London in order to meet her.
 The Broadway Show The Pirate Queen was based on her life.